CGAL Made More Accessible: Python Bindings Tool Comparison

 Boost is a large and sophisticated suite of utility libraries that works with almost every C++ compiler in existence.
 Boost.Python~\cite{bhsbp-ag-03} is a member of the Boost suit that enables seamless interoperability between C++ and the Python programming language.\footnote{See \url{https://www.boost.org/doc/libs/1_70_0/libs/python/doc/html/index.html}.} similar to \pyLstinline{cppyy}, Boost.Python focuses at C++; unlike \pyLstinline{cppyy} it uses C++ to specify and build bindings, taking advantage of the metaprogramming tools and polymorphism in C++.
 The library includes support for: \begin{compactitem} \item References and shared pointers (which are handled extremely gracefully) \item Globally Registered Type Coercions \item Automatic Cross-Module Type Conversions \item Efficient Function Overloading \item C++ to Python Exception Translation \item Default Arguments \item Keyword Arguments \item Manipulating Python objects in C++ \item Exporting C++ Iterators as Python Iterators \item Documentation Strings \end{compactitem}

-pybind11 is a lightweight header-only library that exposes C++ types in Python and vice versa, mainly to create Python bindings of existing C++ code.\footnote{See \url{https://github.com/pybind/pybind11}.} Its goal, like the goal of Boost.Python, is to minimize boilerplate code in traditional extension modules by inferring type information using compile-time introspection.
+Nanobind~\cite{nanobind} is a lightweight header-only library that exposes C++ types in Python and vice versa, mainly to create Python bindings of existing C++ code.\footnote{See \url{https://github.com/wjakob/nanobind}.} It is the evolution of PyBind11.\footnote{See \url{https://github.com/pybind/pybind11}.} Its goal, like the goal of Boost.Python, is to minimize boilerplate code in traditional extension modules by inferring type information using compile-time introspection.
 Its syntax is also similar to the syntax of Boost.Python.
 In fact, it is a tiny self-contained version of Boost.Python with everything stripped away that isn't relevant for binding generation.
-Without comments, the core header files only require approximately 4K lines of code and depend on Python and the C++ standard library.
 This compact implementation was possible thanks to some of the new C++11 language features (specifically, tuples, lambda functions and variadic templates).
-Since its creation, this library has grown beyond Boost.Python in several ways, leading to simpler binding code in many common situations.
+Since its creation, these libraries have grown beyond Boost.Python in several ways, leading to simpler binding code in many common situations.

-We have concentrated on three tools, namely (i) SWIG, (ii) PyBind11, and (iii) Boost.Python and conducted several experiments to compare the performance of the respective generated bindings; see Section~\ref{ssec:comp:exp}.
+We have concentrated on the three most propitious tools, namely SWIG, Nanobind, and Boost.Python and conducted several experiments to compare the performance of the bindings generated using the selected tools; see Section~\ref{ssec:comp:exp}.